inikulin/publish-please/README.md

 - **Validating branch**
     - Check that current branch is master

 - **Validating git tag**
     - Check that git tag matches version specified in the `package.json`

+## Customize the Validation Workflow

+- **npm test**
+    - you can run any kind of command in place of the `npm test` command.
+    For this you need a `.publishrc` configuration file at the root of your project.
+To create or modify the `.publishrc` file, run the command

+    ```sh
+    npx publish-please config

+    Do you want to run any scripts before publishing (e.g. build steps, tests)?
+Yes
+    Input pre-publish script: npm run my-own-script
+    ```

+    - if you want to disable this validation, run the command:

+        ```sh
+        npx publish-please config

+        Do you want to run any scripts before publishing (e.g.  build steps, tests)?
+No
+        ```
+        or directly edit the property `prePublishScript` in the `.publishrc` file:

+        ```json
+        {
+            "prePublishScript": false,
+        }
+        ```

 [to be continued]